Our parks services team plays a key role in nature conservation in the borough.

 Biodiversity Action Plan

 A major task we led on was the completion of the first Biodiversity Action Plan (BAP) for the borough in 2002.
 This was in partnership with Barnsley Biodiversity Trust.
-The BAP was reviewed and reissued by the Barnsley Biodiversity Trust in 2009.
-Contact the trust for information on the BAP.
+The BAP was reviewed and reissued by them in 2009.
+Contact the trust for more details about the BAP.

 We created a new biodiversity project from central funds in 2011.
 The project has two main strands to it:

-- a biodiversity officer to advise key decision-makers across the borough on wildlife issues
+- an officer to advise those who make decisions across the borough on wildlife issues

 - the creation of a Barnsley Biological Records Centre (BBRC) for the first time

-The biodiversity officer targets key land managers both within the council and private owners of wildlife-rich land to preserve and enhance the borough's native wildlife.
-Ecological comment is made to colleagues in the local planning authority on matters such as planning applications in order that we demonstrate compliance with statutory 'biodiversity duty' which public bodies are subject to.
+The officer targets key land managers both within the council and private owners of wildlife-rich land.
+This is to preserve and enhance the borough's native wildlife.
+Ecological comment is made to colleagues in the local planning authority.
+This is on matters such as planning applications in order that we use compliance with statutory 'biodiversity duty'.
+This is something which public bodies are subject to.

-BBRC is a service which brings together ecological data from all sorts of sources so that there's a focal point for enquires to support decisions such as new development.
-You can request information from the BBRC by filling in and returning the data request form.
+BBRC is a service which brings together ecological data from all sorts of sources.
+You can request details from the BBRC by filling in and returning a data request form.
 Please also read the terms of supply and conditions of use of the data.
 There may be a charge for use of the BBRC facility.

-The humble hedgehog is a Barnsley target species for extra conservation measures under the BAP due to its apparent 25% decrease in numbers over the last decade.
-In January 2012 a new national website called Hedgehog Street was launched to help the public get involved in recording hedgehog appearances.
-We encourage the Barnsley public to join in and support the survey.
+The humble hedgehog is a Barnsley target species for extra conservation measures under the BAP.
+This is due to it's apparent 25% decrease in numbers over the last decade.
+In January 2012 a new national website called Hedgehog Street was launched.
+It aims to help the public get involved in recording hedgehog sightings.
+We advise the Barnsley public to join in and fill in the survey.